Part V

 The Magician (Chapter 17) mirrors the pattern recognition, nonlinear association, and hyperfocus common in many neurodivergent individuals.
 These neurological traits reflect the Magician’s capacity to perceive unseen structures, decode patterns, and bring symbolic coherence to apparent chaos.

-The Rebel (Chapter 17) often emerges in neurodivergent individuals whose lives have been shaped by misalignment with conventional norms—not from contrarianism, but as natural consequence of inhabiting a world not designed for their neurology.
+The Rebel (Chapter 17) often emerges in neurodivergent individuals whose lives have been shaped by misalignment with conventional norms—not from contrarianism, but as a natural consequence of inhabiting a world not designed for their neurology.
 Their existence questions harmful systems and demands liberation through authenticity.

 The pervasive feeling of being an Outsider when navigating a neurotypical world resonates with the Outlaw archetype, who carries wisdom from the margins.
 This sense of ‘otherness’ becomes a source of unique perspective and strength rather than deficit.